VictorRios-hub/MoE_finetuning/README.md

 - **Training Reward Function**: The training reward function shows a steady increase over the training steps, indicating that the model is learning to generate correct answers more frequently.
 ![Training Reward Function](media/reward_function.png)

-**Note**: My training was launched with Vllm set to false, due to the Windows OS compatibility issues on my computer.
+**Note**: My training was launched with vLLM set to false, due to the Windows OS compatibility issues on my computer.
 With that configuration, the training time was around 6 hours for 1200 steps on a single NVIDIA RTX A3000 Laptop GPU with 6GB of VRAM.

-#### For your training, I configured 1000 steps, which should be enough to see a significant improvement in the model's performance with vllm set to true with under 4 hours of training time.
+#### For your training, I configured 1000 steps, which should be enough to see a significant improvement in the model's performance with vLLM set to true with under 4 hours of training time.

 - **Evaluation Accuracy**: The evaluation accuracy also shows an upward trend, demonstrating that the model's performance on unseen data is improving as it learns from the training data.